start menu not working after update

-Start menu not working windows 10
+Why Start menu not working after Windows update?

 Restart the Start menu process

-Yes, this is the very first thing you need to do if start menu not working or won’t open on your computer.
-Just right-click on the taskbar and select the task manager option.
-Under the process tab look for the process called “start” right click on it and select endtask.
+Yes, this is the very first thing you need to do if the start menu is not working or won’t open on your computer.

 Restart start menu process

-• Now move to the Details tab, scroll down to locate startmenuExperienceHost, again right-click on it, and select endtask.
+• Now move to the Details tab, scroll down to locate startmenuExperienceHost, again right-click on it, and select End Task.

 • Don’t worry, this services (process) automatically restart in the background.